 - Integrations: Prints from any iOS, Android, or Windows device with Bluetooth or Wi-Fi connectivity; Square and Revel POS Systems

-The P60II has a battery life of up to 46 hours.
-If you are working in the field or labeling items at an off-site event or pop-up shop, this printer has you covered all day long. - Compact design
+- Long-lived battery: The P60II has a battery life of up to 46 hours.
+If you are working in the field or labeling items at an offsite event or pop-up shop, this printer has you covered all day long.

-The P60II is designed to be belt-worn to print labels while walking through your store or warehouse or print receipts on the sales floor or in the field.
-The printer can print on both thermal receipt paper or sticky-backed labels, so when you’re not printing labels you can print receipts. - Rugged design
+- Compact design: The P60II is designed to be belt-worn to print labels while walking through your store or warehouse or print receipts on the sales floor or in the field.
+It can print on both thermal receipt paper or sticky-backed labels, so when you’re not printing labels, you can print receipts.

-This printer has been drop-tested from four feet and is industry rated to withstand dust and water intrusion.
-Whether you need a mobile barcode printer to organize your storeroom, print price tags at a farmers market, or label products in the field, the P60II can handle whatever you throw at it. - User-friendly connectivity
+- Rugged design: This printer has been drop-tested from four feet and is industry-rated to withstand dust and water intrusion.
+Whether you need a mobile barcode printer to organize your storeroom, print price tags at a farmers market, or label products in the field, the P60II can handle whatever you throw at it.

 The P60II packs a lot of power into a small barcode printer, but it is not the greatest for high-volume use.
 If you need to print hundreds of labels per day, you’ll be better off with the Star Micronics TSP743II.
-Or if you want the ease of a Wi-Fi-connected printer in a high-volume setting, consider sister Epson printer the TM-L90 PLUS.
+Or, if you want the ease of a Wi-Fi-connected printer in a high-volume setting, consider its sister Epson printer TM-L90 PLUS.

 Epson’s P60II is a popular choice for mobile businesses.
 It also integrates with popular mobile POS platform Square, which offers POS solutions for restaurants (Square for Restaurants), retail (Square for Retail), and service businesses (Square Appointments).